dimitri-edel/sb-crud/README.md

 an **HTTP-Response** object with the book converted to **JSON** and the book object will contain the auto-generated **Id**

-Use the **@RequestBody** annotation for the book parameter of the method.
+Use the **@RequestBody** annotation for the book-parameter of the method.
 It lets the JPA know that this object must be extracted from the request.

 Inside the method I call the save method on the Repository